-Hello I am Martha.
-I live in Kenya and I am a nurse by profession and a pastor at heart.
-I have my son working in USA and a daughter here in Kenya.
-I have a great passion for a tribe living in Kenya called Masai.
+I am Martha and I live in Kenya.
+I am a nurse by profession and a pastor at heart.
+I have a great passion for a tribe living in Kenya called the Masai.
 I serve them through medical services, education and spiritual guidance.
 God has given me a burden to love, care and serve these people.
 I am happy to share some of my journey with you all.

 The image of a Masai man is of a warrior.
 He is a tall and lean man, clutching a spear in one hand with his red cloth wrapped around his waist or over his shoulders.
 They will marry (probably having a number of wives) and continually live together raising their families and tending their cattle.